omunoz-89/karaoke-frontend/README.md

   - record myself singing along.
   - access my recordings whenever I log into Cheraoke.

-## Routes, Component Structure, and Models
+## Routes and Models

 - **Routes**
+  [EDIT]

 - **Models**
+  - User
+    - Purpose: store signed-up user information
+    - Fields: name, email, password, profilePic [EDIT]
+  - Video
+    - Purpose: store all video data for signed-up users
+    - Fields: url, title, description, likes, comments, public, thumbnail [EDIT]
+  - Comment
+    - Purpose: store all comment data for videos
+    - Fields: content, likes [EDIT]

 ## Code Excerpts

+[EDIT]

-## Steps to Setting Up [FINISH]
+## Steps to Setting Up

 If you'd like to set this project up on your own local server:

-- Fork and clone this repository
+- Fork and clone the repositories for front end and back end.
-- Run `npm install` to install dependencies in both client and main project folder
+- Run `npm install` in each to install dependencies.
-- Create .env file, which will need to include:
+- Create .env file in each.
+The front end should include
-  - `JWT_SECRET` (you determine this for user token creation)
+  - REACT_APP_SERVER_URL=http://localhost:8000
+  - REACT_APP_API_KEY=<your YouTube API key>
+    The back end should include:
+  - JWT_SECRET <you provide>
+  - MONGO_URI=mongodb://localhost/karaoke
 - Review database setup and check mongoDB to confirm data

-## Known Issues

 ## Next Steps

 Music is a social experience, and the next iterations of Cheraoke will embrace this.
 Here are just a few of the many plans we have for future versions of this app:

-- We intend to build in the ability to follow other users.
+- Build in the ability to follow other users.
 - Allow different people to sing and/or comment in real-time using Firebase to synchronize events across clients.
 - Enable users to upload portfolio pics.
+- Allow users to make their profiles public, followers-only, or fully private.
+- Enable filters on video.